Planet Earth (Duran Duran song)

-"Planet Earth" is the debut single by the English new wave band Duran Duran, released on 2 February 1981.
+"Planet Earth" is the debut single by the English pop rock band Duran Duran, released on 2 February 1981.

 It was an immediate hit in the band's native UK, reaching number 12 on the UK Singles Chart on 21 February, and did even better in Australia, hitting number 8 to become Duran Duran's first top 10 hit anywhere in the world.
 Along with the track, "Girls on Film", "Planet Earth" also hit the top 40 on the US dance charts.

 The song later appeared on the band's eponymous debut studio album Duran Duran, released in June 1981.

 Background

 The sequenced part on this song is a Prophet-5 synth, while a Roland Jupiter-4 and a Crumar Performer were used for strings and other sounds.
 The flanging intro sound was the Jupiter 4 processed by an MXR flanger.

 Composition

 Music

-"Planet Earth" has been described as disco, disco-punk, and post-disco.
+Musically, "Planet Earth" has been described as new wave and disco, but more specifically disco-punk and post-disco.
 Stephen Thomas Erlewine of The A.V.
 Club characterised it as a blend of disco and synth-punk, while the Omaha World-Herald's Roger Catlin wrote that the song combines a danceable disco beat with rock and funk.
-The bassist John Taylor said that "Planet Earth" was "influenced by German techno as much as it was by punk and New York disco".
 Annie Zaleski of Salon commented that the song felt "like a response to trends — punk, disco, Krautrock, Bowie — not a direct replication of what had already been done".
-"Planet Earth" has been likened to a range of artists and musical styles.
-Rob Sheffield of Rolling Stone wrote that the band aimed to merge the sounds of Chic and the Sex Pistols, noting that the song features Chic's disco-inspired bass line and the punk attitude of the Sex Pistols.
-Jon Bream of The Minneapolis Star said the track's "synthetic jungle rhythms" recalled the B-52s.
-Len Righi of The Morning Call described it as having a rhythm track reminiscent of Talking Heads, while Alexis Petridis of The Guardian commented that the song had a "Roxy Music-in-space" sound.
+"Planet Earth" has been likened to a range of artists and musical styles: Jon Bream of The Minneapolis Star said the track's "synthetic jungle rhythms" recalled the B-52s, Len Righi of The Morning Call described it as having a rhythm track reminiscent of Talking Heads, and Alexis Petridis of The Guardian commented that the song had a "Roxy Music-in-space" sound.
+Rob Sheffield of Rolling Stone wrote that the band aimed to merge the sounds of their two favorite groups Chic and the Sex Pistols, noting that the song features Chic's disco-inspired bass line and the punk attitude of the Sex Pistols.